Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.04.20 (BR)
+- Completed the Guides for the options in the Setup Galaxy Panel.

+2023.04.19 (BR)
+- Removed the starting beep on missing configuration files.
+- Removed the empty abilities in the selection list.

 2023.04.18 (BR)
 - Fixed middle click not working on opponents abilities.
 - Guide available on select Opponent.